All Episodes

 That's right.

-Uh and he's tried to do what he can as an executive, overreaching, I mean really usurping legislative authority, deciding the Congress is kind of this anachronistic boring old thing with the bunch of boring old dudes in it who don't really matter anymore.
+And he's tried to do what he can as an executive, overreaching, I mean, really usurping legislative authority, deciding that Congress is kind of this anachronistic, boring old thing with a bunch of boring old dudes in it who don't really matter anymore.

 All we need is a president who knows how to get things done, has a pen and a phone.